The procedure for editing an SMTP filter profile is as follows:

 - ?
 Replaces a character.

 - <none>: This value can only be obtained when the Sender field is empty, and is used only for mailer daemons.
-When an e-mail cannot find its recipient on a remote mail server, the remote mail server will send back an error message, indicating that there is an error regarding the recipient.
+When an e-mail cannot locate its recipient on a remote mail server, the remote mail server will send back an error message, indicating that there is an error regarding the recipient.
 In this case, the Sender field in this error message will be empty.

 A rule with the action “Block” can be created to prevent the e-mail from being sent if the sender is unknown.